Skip to main content

 For Employees

 Some employers may choose to stop providing birth control coverage for religious reasons.
 They can also choose to cover some types of birth control and not others.
-For example, an employer might include birth control pills and intrauterine devices (IUDs) in its insurance coverage but not Plan B or other emergency contraceptives.
+For example, an employer might include birth control pills in its insurance coverage.
+They might also include intrauterine devices (IUDs).
+But they might not include Plan B or other emergency contraceptives.

 For Employers

-Employers who are against birth control for religious reasons may be able to omit it from employee health insurance policies.
-This is true even if the employees have a different religious belief system that permits them to use birth control.
+Employers against birth control for religious reasons can omit it from employee health insurance policies.
+This is true even if the employees have a different religious belief that permits them to use birth control.
 But again, this is only true for "closely held" corporations.

-Employers that refuse to cover birth control through their insurance plan may find that their health insurance policies are less expensive.
+Employers refusing to cover birth control may find their health insurance policies less expensive.
 But, they may also discover that it hurts their ability to attract and keep top talent.

 Protect Your Right to Contraception

-Burwell v.
-Hobby Lobby held that closely held corporations could decline coverage of birth control for their employees' health care plans for religious reasons.
+The Hobby Lobby case held that corporations may decline coverage of birth control for their employees' health care plans.
+But it also held that those corporations must be closely held ones.
+It held that they could do so for religious reasons.

 If you believe your employer is denying coverage without the right legal foundation, an attorney can help.
 Contact a family law attorney near you today to learn more.